msimonin/snooze-grid5000-multisite/README.md

         (frontend)$ oarsub -I -t deploy -l slash_22=1,nodes=10,walltime=8

-NB2 : the file oargrid.out is used by the script so it must be placed in your home directory.
+NB2 : Wit a multisite reservation, the file oargrid.out is used by the script so it must be placed in your home directory.

 If everything is fine this file looks like :